This Day In Writing History

 Native Son proved to be a huge critical and commercial success for Richard Wright.
 Within its first three weeks of publication, it sold 250,000 copies, making Wright the wealthiest black writer of his time.

 The novel was one of the earliest attempts to portray the racial divide in America in terms of the socioeconomic conditions imposed on blacks by the dominant white society.
 Most of Wright's fellow black writers praised it, but some did not.

-The legendary African-American writer James Baldwin dismissed the novel as a work of "protest fiction" and therefore of limited artistic value.
-Wright was deeply hurt by Baldwin's assessment.
+When legendary African-American writer James Baldwin dismissed the novel as a work of "protest fiction" and therefore of limited artistic value, Wright was deeply hurt by the assessment.
 It would end their close friendship.

 In March of 1941, a stage play adaptation of Native Son, co-written by Richard Wright, opened on Broadway.
 The production was directed by Orson Welles and received mostly good reviews.

 As a communist, Wright was blacklisted by Hollywood, but in 1950, a feature film version of Native Son was produced in Argentina.
 Richard Wright played the teenage Bigger Thomas himself, despite the fact that he was 42 years old at the time.